-Map 1: the villages of Nabenchauk, Burrero, and Ni'bak.
+$^{^{3}}$ I am indebted to Lourdes de León for sharing her videotaped interaction with M. Map 2: the villages of Nabenchauk, Burrero, and Ni'bak.
 Based on how M was sitting and the angle from which he was being filmed, it is possible to assign a rough cardinal direction to his pointing gesture (roughly 310 degrees, calculated clockwise from due North at 0 [=360] degrees.).
 In Figure 1 we see M's pointing gesture and a representation of the vector it would project in the wider geographic space.
 Note that he sits at the bottom of a valley, from which vantage point he can see only the surrounding mountains and not the distant village of Burrero at which he points.
-Still, since 3 I am indebted to Lourdes de León for sharing her videotaped interaction with M. Note that she has asked M explicitly to locate Burrero in space, a question he may have taken either as genuine or as a kind of test (assuming, that is, that she already knew where it was). it is possible to see Burrero directly from the top of the mountains ringing the valley, it is presumably not hard for M to know in which direction to point.
+Still, since it is possible to see Burrero directly from the top of the mountains ringing the valley, it is presumably not hard for M to know in which direction to point.

 Figure 1: "Burrero is just here (pointing)."

 However, M gives a slightly more detailed follow up to his locational description, which displays further knowledge of spatial relationships across the territory.
 He amplifies his description by saying

+'''

+(5)

 ta y-ak'ol talel Ni'bak.

+PREP 3E-above DIR(coming) Ixtapa

+(Burrero is) above Ixtapa, in this direction (i.e., toward here.)

+'''

-PREP 3E-above DIR(coming) Ixtapa (Burrero is) above Ixtapa, in this direction (i.e., toward here.)
-He now explicitly locates Burrero in relationship to two other places: first it is "above" (that is east of) the larger and better known town of Ixtapa (Ni'bak).
-He appends to the possessed form of "above" a directional element - "coming" - that adds a further deictic dimension to the description.
-It indicates that Burrero is between Ixtapa and the place where he and his interlocutor are now; thus the trajectory from Ixtapa towards Burrero is both easterly and "coming" towards where they sit.
+He locates Burrero in relationship to two other places: first it is "above" (that is east of) the larger and better known town of Ixtapa (Ni'bak).
+He appends to the possessed form of "above" a directional element-"coming"-that adds a further deictic dimension to the description.
+It indicates that Burrero is between Ixtapa and the place where he and his interlocutor are; thus the trajectory from Ixtapa towards Burrero is both easterly and

+"coming" towards where they sit.
 (M thus combines an "absolute" and a "relative" frame of reference in the same complex morphosyntactic construction.)

 Figure 1 shows the accuracy of M's characterization.
-Moreover, as we can see in Figure 2, as he pronounces each of the crucial words in his locative description M's manual gestures correspond in an interesting way to his description.
+Moreover, as we can see in Figure 2, as he pronounces each of the crucial words in his locative description M's hand gestures correspond in an interesting way to his description.
 As he says "above" he gestures with a kind of beckoning gesture in his own direction (seemingly illustrating "coming").
 As he says "coming" he flips his hand from west to east, seemingly illustrating "above/east."
 Finally, as he names Ni'bak/Ixtapa, he points in the direction of that village (using a pen he is holding in his hand).
-Gesturally, he projects the relevant spatial relations involved in his verbal description, using true cardinal directions to anchor the projected relationships. "above Ni'bak on this side"
+Gesturally, he projects the relevant spatial relations involved in his verbal description, using true cardinal directions to anchor the projected relationships.

+"above Ni'bak on this side"